orquillaspretche-a11y/Custom-Image-Classifier/README.md

 :bulb: **7.
 Why is saving the model important?**

+-Saving the model ensures your trained system can be reused, shared, deployed, and improved without starting over.

 :bulb: **8.
 How can this model be deployed in a real-world system?**

+-A model is deployed by connecting it to an application (web, mobile, or system) so users can input data and get real-time predictions.